mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 In all configurations, the simulations are run for five seconds, and repeated eight times.

+..
 TODO: the traffic configuration is...the wifi saturates the channel, the wpan occasianally has frames to transmit we'll see if it can do that while the wifi is constantly transmitting, and if the wifi can keep transmitting... we suspect that they both will be able to do their thing because of the cooperative coexistence

+**TODO the Wifi saturates the channel -> is that needed?**

 Results
 -------

-  **EXPECTATIONS SECTION**
+.. **EXPECTATIONS SECTION**

   (without QoS features, like shorter SIFS and TXOP). **TODO**